Kai Tak Sports Park: Facilities

 Kai Tak Sports Park is designed around a covered Kai Tak Sports Avenue, an indoor and outdoor pedestrian walkway starting at the Station Square (the connection to the park linking new MTR stops Kai Tak station and Sung Wong Toi station) and takes people all the way to the Dining Cove overlooking the Victoria Harbourfront.

-Taking center stage at Kai Tak Sports Park, will be the 50,000 seat "Pearl of the Orient" themed Main Stadium.
-The stadium is complete with the latest technology in its retractable roof and a flexible pitch surface that can be switched between natural turf to other surfaces to host a range of international, regional and local events in any weather.
-It will also feature an infinity edge design above the south stand with a vast activity platform that looks out over Victoria Harbour.
+The main stadium has flexible pitch system which can be switched between natural turf for premier football or rugby events, to other surfaces for a variety of sports, entertainment, and community events.
+The facility has been designed to meet the standards of major international events with customisable staging and seating configurations that cater to various events and crowd sizes.

-Meanwhile, the sports park's Indoor Sports Center will provide a large multi-purpose space with retractable seating to host major competitions or events of up to 10,000 seats and to accommodate sports courts for community use.
-A 5,000 seat Public Sports Ground will also be provided for hosting school athletic events, athletic training and local league games.
+The sports park's Indoor Sports Center provides a large multi-purpose space with retractable seating to host major competitions or events of up to 10,000 seats and to accommodate sports courts for community use.
+A 5,000 seat Public Sports Ground is also provided for hosting school athletic events, athletic training and local league games.

 Other facilities include more than 8 hectares of open spaces, outdoor ball courts, a children's playground, a health and wellness center, a bowling center and retail and dining outlets.
+An event village will also be built to house international athletes visiting from other regions and countries.

 Transportation

-The sports park is easily accessible from the Kai Tak station and the Sung Wong Toi station on the Tuen Ma line, as well as to the Kowloon City Ferry Pier, Central Kowloon Route and neighboring bus stops.
+The sports park is accessible from the Kai Tak station and the Sung Wong Toi station on the Tuen Ma line, as well as to the Kowloon City Ferry Pier, Central Kowloon Route and many neighbouring bus stops.

-Project Team
+Project team

 Kai Tak Sports Park's project team members include Hip Hing Engineering, Populous, ASM Global and Lagardère Sports and Entertainment.
-Hip Hing Engineering is the main contractor of the project supported by Populous, SKA and Arup as design team.
+Hip Hing Engineering is the main contractor of the project supported by Populous, Robert Bird Group, SKA, ADI Limited, and Arup as design team.

-Schedule and Penalties
+Schedule and penalties

 The government has imposed strict performance indicators for the Kai Tak Sports Park with a penalty of HK$500,000 for every day if the operator fails to meet usage requirements in the main stadium, HK$100,000 for the indoor centre and HK$50,000 for the public ground accordingly.
 The time for operational acceptance is 1,640 days (54 months) from the commencement of the contract (1 February 2019).
 This means that the park should be finished by June 2023.

-In June 2022, the Commissioner for Sports, Yeung Tak-keung, blamed the Covid pandemic for the delay in opening dates to 2024, saying suppliers had faced difficulties in shipping construction materials to the territory, he added that the contractor won't be penalized for the delay, as no one could have foreseen the Covid pandemic when the contract was signed in 2019.
+In June 2022, the Commissioner for Sports, Yeung Tak-keung, blamed the COVID-19 pandemic for the delay in opening dates to 2024, saying suppliers had faced difficulties in shipping construction materials to the territory, he added that the contractor won't be penalised for the delay, as no one could have foreseen the COVID-19 pandemic when the contract was signed in 2019.